elgalu/docker-selenium/README.md

 See [jenkins](./docs/jenkins.md)

 ### Parallel
+We now have a better suited product for this use case, is called [Zalenium][]

-This image is designed to run one test on each docker container but if you still want to run multiple tests in parallel you can still do so, there are some ways to do this:
+This image is designed to run one test on each docker container but if you still want to run multiple tests in parallel you can still do so with [Zalenium][]

+If you want to limit yourself to this project, you still can.
+There are some ways to do it:

 1. The recommended way is via [docker-compose](./docs/docker-compose.md) and you should replace `mock` with your web service under test within the [docker-compose.yml][] file.

-        export SELENIUM_HUB_PORT=4444 VNC_FROM_PORT=40650 VNC_TO_PORT=40700 VIDEO=false
+        docker-compose -p grid up --force-recreate
         docker-compose -p grid scale mock=1 hub=1 chrome=3 firefox=3

 1. The _(not recommended)_ way is by increasing `MAX_INSTANCES` and `MAX_SESSIONS` which now [defaults](https://github.com/elgalu/docker-selenium/blob/2.53.1a/Dockerfile#L967) to 1.